Meet the Explorers

-William Purdom was born in Heversham, Westmoreland, England on April 10, 1880.
-His early horticultural training began at Brathay Hall Gardens, Ambleside, Cumbria where his father, William, held the position of head gardener.
-Purdom then worked at the 19th-century nurserymen Low & Sons in Enfield and later for James Veitch (1868-1907) at Coombe Wood, Kingston, Surrey, the original site of the Veitch family’s famous nursery.
+William Purdom was born in Heversham, England.
+He worked in nurseries for Low & Sons in Enfield and later for James Veitch at Coombe Wood, Surrey.
 In 1902, Purdom became a sub-foreman of the Arboretum Nurseries at the Royal Botanic Gardens, Kew, and in 1905 enrolled at Kew as a two-year student.

 William Purdom explored China for the Arboretum during the same period as Ernest Wilson.
 In 1909, Charles Sargent was intent on having as many men as possible collecting China’s flora.
 With E.H.
 Wilson about to return from western China, and an agreement in place that the ornamental plants collected by Frank Meyer for the USDA would be shared with the Arboretum, Sargent was keen to dispatch a collector to the largely unexplored northeastern provinces.
 Purdom embarked in February of that year.
 Sargent’s goal for the young Purdom was to “bring into our gardens Chinese plants from regions with climates even more severe than those of New England.”
 The Veitch Nursery co-sponsored the 1909-1912 Purdom expedition as they had the first of Wilson’s for the Arboretum.